aplested/DC-Stats/README.md

 `pip install python==3.8`

 which will install python 3.8 purely in this environment.
-A blank canvas. pip is also installed by this command (but not other things we need).
+It's a blank canvas. pip is also installed by this command (but not other things we need).

 Download the DC-Stats folder from this page and navigate to it.
 Then the `DC-stats` package can be installed locally with all the needed dependent packages (note the space and a dot at the end):